vitiral/artifact/design/purpose.md

 In addition, a section of the web-ui shall be dedicated to viewing test results, and test artifacts shall include links to their test data (if it exists).
-Test results should be easy to filter, graph , compare and generate reports for in the UI.
+Test results should be easy to filter, graph, compare and generate reports for in the UI.
-'''

-[REQ-web]
-partof = 'REQ-1'
-text = '''
+# REQ-web
+partof: REQ-1
+###
 artifact **shall** provide a web-based frontend for both reading and editing rendered views of artifacts.

 The web-ui will have web-specific features such as: